 The Bivariate analysis card allows you to look into the relationship between pairs of variables, where one variable is the response variable and the other is a factor variable.
 You can select multiple factors, and Dataiku DSS creates a section in the card for each pair (factor and response).
 Depending on the types of factor and response variables (continuous or categorical), Dataiku DSS populates each section with the appropriate statistical analysis options.

-When you create a card, each section has a menu (⋮).
-Clicking this menu provides options to:
+When you create a card, each section has a general menu (⋮), a deletion button (🗑) as well as a configuration menu (✎).

 Treat the variable as categorical or continuous — this affects only the current bivariate analysis.

 Duplicate the section to a new card

 Clicking the configuration menu (✎) provides options that are specific to the card.

 Several statistical options are available when generating a bivariate analysis.